srisgajare/simple-secure-client-server-app/README.md

 3. Digital signature - RSA algorithm
 4. Hash function - SHA256

+All the above functions are implemented using Python built in libraries and functions.

 ## What does the application do?

 - The application lets the user schedule COVID-19 test appointment.